Frequently Asked Questions

 4. I have part-time work or I’m in online school so can I do this program part time?

 To participate in this fellowship, we require full participation.
 Part-time participation is not an option.
-Evenings or weekends are a time for any overlapping school or work responsibilities, and we expect the fellows to manage their time appropriately so it does not conflict with the fellowship programming.
+Unscheduled evenings or weekends are a time for any overlapping school or work responsibilities, and we expect the fellows to manage their time appropriately so it does not conflict with the fellowship programming.

 Additionally, all fellows are expected to begin and end on our scheduled program dates.
 Applicants should be prepared to commit to the full 4 months, as we do not offer the option to come for some of the program.